hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 - **poolRebalanceInterval**
 	- default value: 1 sec
 	- semantics: sleep interval for the `PoolRebalancer`
 - **poolRebalancerFreeAllocThreshold**
 	- default value: 0
 	- semantics: Free slabs pro-actively if the ratio of number of freeallocs to the number of allocs per slab in a slab class is above this threshold.
 A value of 0 (which is by-default) means, this feature is disabled.
-If enabled, **this works before and independently** of the specified rebalance strategy.
+If enabled, it will release a slab from the AC with highest free alloc ratio (needs to be above this threshold), and if successful, the rebalancer will return directly.  **This works before and independently** of other rebalance strategies.
-- there are several more, to be continued.
+- **poolRebalancerDisableForcedWakeUp**
+	- default value: false
+	- semantics: if false, upon detecting allocation failures, the `PoolRebalancer` will be waked up (event-driven wake-up in addition to periodic wake-ups)

 ### Strategy-specific
 #### LRU Tail Age